Green Event Planning

 To achieve the university’s broad sustainability goals, it is critical that every division, department, office and group support this commitment and do their part.
 Because events consume so many resources and generate so much waste they are a strategic place to start.
 And let’s face it; green events are more fun and make everyone feel virtuous!

 How can I green my event?

 The Green Caterers Directory includes Baltimore area caterers who demonstrate a strong commitment to environmental responsibility.
-All caterers in the directory offer healthy food options featuring organic and local ingredients, offer substantial vegetarian options, provide compostable cups, plates, and flatware, offer beverage pitchers and airpots as an alternative to individual drinks, and have eliminated Styrofoam products.
+All caterers in the directory offer substantial vegetarian options, provide compostable cups, plates, and flatware at no additional cost, offer beverage pitchers and airpots as an alternative to individual drinks, and have eliminated Styrofoam products.

 Homewood Recycling offers a 1-page cheat sheet for Green Events at Homewood.

 The process to request recycling and composting bins varies by campus.
 See the Campuses and Contacts section of the website for your campus's particular process.